-There’s truth in all of these ideas about the frenetic kitchens of hospitality, but the fast pace doesn’t have to mean chaos.
+There’s truth in the concept of the intense kitchens of hospitality, but the fast pace doesn’t have to mean chaos.

 When you’ve taken the time to design your kitchen workflow (and ideally managed it via some sort of nifty kitchen production tool – stay tuned!), the daily hustle and bustle just becomes a kind of high-speed choreography.
-Roles and movements are clearly defined, communication is standardised, technology assists, and delicious meals get made on time and with much less mistakes.
+Roles and movements are clearly defined, communication is standardised, technology assists, delicious meals get made on time and mistakes are few and far between.

 A well-defined workflow helps you plan for an exceptional customer experience.
-This level of planning was once usually the strict domain of high-end restaurants, large banquet facilities and big chain eateries that could afford the consultants and equipment needed to develop highly customised workflows, for both front- and back-of-house.
+This level of planning was once reserved for high-end restaurants, large banquet facilities and big chain eateries that could afford the consultants and equipment needed to develop highly customised workflows, for both front- and back-of-house.

-This is no longer the case however.
-Advancements in hospitality technology have levelled the playing field for smaller restaurants, bars and cafés, and let’s face it, any hospitality businesses – whether large or small – can no longer afford to provide anything less than an exceptional experience.
+This is no longer the case.
+Advancements in hospitality technology have levelled the playing field for smaller restaurants, bars and cafés and, let’s face it, any hospitality business – large or small – can no longer afford to provide anything less than an exceptional experience.

-The proliferation of online reviews and social networking means any little mistake or disruption has the possibility of spiralling out of control with the wrong kind of customer.
-Timely service, order accuracy, and an all round hassle-free experience are crucial to keeping modern diners happy.
+The spike in online reviews and hospitality-focused social commentary means any little mistake or disruption has the possibility of spiralling out of control with the wrong kind of customer.
+Timely service, order accuracy, and an all-round hassle-free experience are crucial to keeping modern diners happy.

-Step 1: Define your back-of-house workflow starting from inventory
+Step 1: Define your back-of-house workflow, starting with inventory

-Any proper design of restaurant procedures should begin with the back-of-house.
-Everything about opening a restaurant begins with an idea about food, and every action taken inside the restaurant pushes toward the goal of preparing and serving that food.
+Restaurant procedure planning should begin with the back of house.
+The menu is the heart of a restaurant, and every action taken inside the restaurant pushes toward the goal of preparing and serving those dishes.
 So, the food is where we begin, with these two directives:

-- Record every item of food that enters your kitchen using your point of sale’s inventory module.
+- record every item of food that enters your kitchen into your Kounta Purchase system; and

-- Record every item of food that is wasted, and the reason for its waste.
+- record every item of food that’s wasted, and the reason why.

-Setting aside that half an hour or so to record the receipt of new inventory directly into your point of sale keeps your inventory up-to-date.
-This means you’re able to stay current (in real time) with stock levels, and everyone involved in food prep is able to quickly assess if what’s needed for the day’s services are on hand and ready to be used.
+Setting aside that half an hour or so to record the receipt of new inventory directly into Kounta Purchase.
+This means you’re able to stay on top (in real time) of stock levels, and everyone involved with food prep is able to quickly assess if what’s needed for the day is on hand and ready to go.

-If you’re in the business of serving food and maintaining inventory over hundreds of ingredients, it can be challenging to avoid wasting – food can spoil before its expiry date, become contaminated or just not sell very well on a particular day.
+If you’re in the business of serving food and maintaining an inventory of hundreds of ingredients, it can be hard to avoid waste – food can spoil before its expiry date, become contaminated or just not sell very well on a particular day.
 That’s why Kounta Purchase includes an element to monitor food wastage, which makes it easy for businesses to keep on top of how they’re managing their waste.

 Pro-tip: One in two of our customers actively use Kounta to manage their stock and wastage.

-The Wastage Add-on records what ingredients get consumed as part of which menu item, tracks the cost of each dish, and records the sale of each item (alone or as part of a recipe).
-All this helps you accurately record what you waste, understand how much you’ve lost in terms of cost and revenue, and see where you need to address the problem.
+Our wastage feature allows you to record what ingredients get consumed as part of which menu item, tracks the cost of each dish, and records the sale of each item (alone or as part of a recipe).
+All this helps you accurately record what you waste, understand how much you’ve lost in terms of cost and revenue, and identify ways to address the problem.